Transit-Lab/APIDocumentation/source/includes/_products.md

 --------- | -------- | -----------
 products | yes | Comma separated list of Transit part numbers whse | no | Transit warehouse to get results from ignoreProductError | no | true / false - When true products will be returned even if an error is encountered.
+Defaults to false.

 <aside class="notice">
   Remember — The request must be authenticated.